-If you are a woman aged between 50 and 74 years, it is recommended that you have a regular mammogram to screen for breast cancer.
+If you are a woman aged between 50 and 74 years, it is recommended that you have a mammogram every 2 years to screen for breast cancer.

 What is a mammogram?